abdreams/CompetitiveProgramming/README.md

-Sure!
-We will adjust the layout in `Portfolio.jsx` to place the `PortfolioTable` on the left and the `PortfolioDiversity` on the right.
+Got it!
+We'll adjust the layout to place the table and the graph in separate containers with some space between them.

 ### Step 1: Adjust the Layout in `Portfolio.jsx`